 The past three and a half years have been filled with waiting in the unknown.
 Waiting is never easy, but when the ending is undefined, it can become even more challenging to endure.
 “How long Oh Lord” had been my cry for years regarding the sale of our house.

 December brought an entirely new dimension to our season of waiting.
 We were now facing a move, but the location and timing were something only God was aware of.
 Loss of income, health insurance, and our home were all looming.
-It felt like too much to bare.
+It felt like too much to bear.

 Each week brought a different location to consider.
 Work trips for me and Interviews for Ordell, in separate states, overlapped.
 Friends stepped in to keep our boy’s lives as consistent as possible for as long as possible.